The event was huge, with 165,000 attendees over four days, making it the biggest conference I’ve ever been to.

 It was really cool to see him take the stage by himself for 2 hours!
 John played mostly acoustic, but it was an opportunity to hear songs from every single album he put out (with the additions of In Your Atmosphere and his iconic Free Fallin' cover!

-The Call If you’re fortunate to live long enough, eventually you get The Call.
+If you’re fortunate to live long enough, eventually you get The Call.
 Sometimes it’s an actual call, sometimes a social media post or a conversation on the street.
 But the message is the same: A friend of your youth has died.

 The death of Matthew Perry was sad for all the reasons it is sad when a gifted, nimble, charming performer who has shared his struggles dies too young.
+But it was deepened by the particular relationship of “Friends” to its audience.
+If you connected with the show the way the show wanted to connect with you, the weekend’s news was a global version of The Call.

 👋🏼 It’s been a few months since I’ve gotten back to freelancing and I wanted to share that I have some availability between now and the end of the year.